 Buying anything custom made is an exciting prospect but it is also a costly business and requires as much involvement from the buyer as the designer/maker.
-We’re writing this article to shed some light and dispel some myths on the custom made buying process so that our customers can benefit from our decades of expertise in this area.
+I am writing this article to shed some light and dispel some myths on the custom made buying process so that our customers can benefit from our decades of expertise in this area.

-It’s a mistake to think that buying a custom made product will guarantee the best quality and service..
-There are lots of very good mass produced products and many very bad custom makers.
+It’s a mistake to think that buying a custom-made product will guarantee the best quality and service.
+There are lots of very good, mass-produced products and many very bad custom makers.
 Mass production is usually carried out by large companies with a name to protect and a quality level that is acceptable to their core clientele.
-It is when you are not in that core clientele circle that you should consider custom made.
-Custom made can offer higher quality, or cater to demands that the mass producer does not consider is large enough for him to bother with.
-You are an exception but you have to decide why you are exceptional in particular and what type of firm can cater for your needs.
+It is when you are not, or do not want to be, in that core clientele circle that you should consider custom made.

-Some of the common issues that bring people to a custom made suit or indeed any custom made product include:
+Some of the common issues that bring people to a custom-made suit or indeed any custom-made product include:

 1. They don’t make a suit to fit you.